 The VL2 website is undergoing major renovation.
-The home page is unavailable, but the pull-down menus above are functional.
-We are sorry if this causes any inconvenience.The purpose of the Science of Learning Center at Gallaudet University on “Visual Language and Visual Learning (VL2)” is to advance fundamentally the Science of Learning specifically involving how aspects of human higher cognition are realized through one of our most central senses, vision.
+This current Homepage is only temporary, and there may be broken links throughout the site as we develop our new website.
+We are sorry if this causes any inconvenience.The purpose of the Science of Learning Center at Gallaudet University on “Visual Language and Visual Learning (VL2)” is to advance the Science of Learning specifically involving how aspects of human higher cognition are realized through one of our most central senses, vision.
 We seek to determine the effects of visual processes, visual language, and social experience on the development of cognition, language, reading and literacy for the benefit of all humans.
 We especially pursue new perspectives on these learning processes through the widened vantage point of studying deaf individuals and sign language as a window into the flexibility and structure of the human mind.
 We study these learning processes in monolinguals and bilinguals across the lifespan in order to promote optimal practices in education in both formal and informal settings.

 We are unique in our focus on the role of visual processes, visual language, and social experience underlying learning involving core content areas at the heart of human higher cognition.
 These areas are vital ingredients for achieving productive, successful lives for all humans, and include: visual and cognitive systems, language (embracing monolingual and bilingual contexts), and reading and literacy.
 The uniqueness of our purpose is threefold.
 First, great scientific focus has been on lower level visual processing and its role in, for example, object and face recognition.
 Here we seek to contribute new knowledge about learning through the visual medium and its role in building core content knowledge central to higher cognition.
 Second, much scientific focus has traditionally examined the role of the ears and auditory processes in building abstract linguistic representations underlying language learning and reading.
 Here we seek to contribute new knowledge about visual processing and its role in building these core linguistic representations.
 Third, our strongest revolution in purpose derives from the strength and depth of the involvement of and collaboration with deaf individuals in this research endeavor – individuals who rely significantly on vision and who effortlessly acquire naturally occurring visual languages (signed languages), and who learn how to read and write fluently without prior mastery of the spoken form of written languages.
 The formal properties of visual languages, the enabling learning contexts, and the multiple pathways used to derive meaning from visual languages and print, have yet to be fully understood.
 Hence, a better understanding of visual language and visual learning is essential for enhancing educational, social, and vocational outcomes for all humans, deaf and hearing individuals alike, consequently transforming the science of learning.